Suzan Ball: Illness and death

 In 1953, doctors diagnosed Ball with cancer when she developed tumors on her right leg, forcing her to use crutches.
 Because of the cancer, doctors amputated her right leg on January 12, 1954.
-On August 5, 1955, five days after having been released from the City of Hope National Medical Center following more than three weeks of unsuccessful treatment, Ball, at age 21, died at 4:35 P.M. at her home in Beverly Hills.
+On August 5, 1955, five days after having been released from the City of Hope National Medical Center following more than three weeks of unsuccessful treatment, Ball, at age 21, died at 4:35 pm at her home in Beverly Hills.

 She is interred at Forest Lawn Memorial Park in Glendale, California.

 Legacy

 Dick Powell and June Allyson co-chaired the establishment of the Suzan Ball Memorial Fund in March 1956.
 Ten other entertainers and two states' governors co-sponsored the effort to raise $1 million via a national fund drive for "increasing facilities for a cancer center" under the auspices of City of Hope Medical Center.